-However, when personal tragedy struck three years ago—the death of my husband—I found myself turning to the art of blogging as a form of personal therapy.
+However, when personal tragedy struck three years ago – the death of my husband – I found myself turning to the art of blogging as a form of personal therapy.
 In addition, I began to put my real name to my online writings for the first time.
 Since then, I’ve continued to maintain my private, hand-written and electronic journals whilst continuing to maintain my public blogging persona.
-The act of blogging as me—instead of as an anonymous individual—has changed the way in which I record my thoughts as well as the way in which I archive them.
+The act of blogging as me, instead of as an anonymous individual, has changed how I record my thoughts as well as how I archive them.

-The act of sharing my personal thoughts and emotions with a world-wide audience immediately changed the way I composed my thoughts.
-Despite the fact that I wasn’t actively sharing the link to what I refer to as my “grief blog”, I feared sharing certain emotions might upset my family and friends—especially feelings of isolation and loneliness.
-This realisation meant that my self-identity on my blog was immediately different than that which I displayed in my private writings or in communications on social networking sites.
+The act of sharing my personal thoughts and emotions with a worldwide audience immediately changed the way I composed my thoughts.
+Even though I wasn’t actively sharing the link to what I refer to as my “grief blog”, I feared sharing certain emotions might upset my family and friends – especially feelings of isolation and loneliness.
+This realisation meant that my self-identity on my blog was immediately different than that which I displayed in my private writings or communications on social networking sites.
 Further, as noted by van Dijck, I was able to “produce tentative texts, provisional versions of thoughts, forever amenable to changes of mind” (van Dijck, 2004, para.
 17).
 My process was to write my thoughts in a Word document and edit the content the next day after I was able to think about my emotions a bit more.
-This delayed-publication gave me the ability to think of potential solutions to my emotions or situation and to discuss with my unknown audience of peers and supporters what my next steps would be in regards to that issue.
+This delayed publication gave me the ability to think of potential solutions to my emotions or situation and to discuss with my unknown audience of peers and supporters what my next steps would be in regards to that issue.

-As my life changes, so do the topics I cover—and the frequency in which I post.
-I am aware that if I don’t post for several days, or if I am regularly posting about being sad, stressed, or lonely, I create an atmosphere of worry my audience—as evidenced by comments or emails sent through the site’s contact page.
-This knowledge prompts me to 1) post something if I’ve not posted in three or more days, even if that something is just a note letting everyone know I am alive and 2) include a positive end to my posts, even if the main post is taking about emotional challenges I am facing.
-In a sense, I am being less-than honest with my readers because I want my self identity to be one of strength, conveying an overall idea that life is full of hope despite any grief and sadness it also contains.
+As my life changes, so do the topics I cover – and the frequency in which I post.
+I am aware that if I don’t post for several days, or if I am regularly posting about being sad, stressed, or lonely, I create an atmosphere of worry for my audience – as evidenced by comments or emails sent through the site’s contact page.
+This knowledge prompts me to (1) post something if I’ve not posted in three or more days, even if that something is just a note letting everyone know I am alive and (2) include a positive end to my posts, even if the main post is taking about emotional challenges I am facing.
+In a sense, I am being less-than-honest with my readers because I want my self-identity to be one of strength, conveying an overall idea that life is full of hope despite any grief and sadness it also contains.

 However, those archives are also accessible to others and I do, at times, fear being judged by others based on struggles with grief in the past.
 Further, I worry that people I meet today will form opinions on who I am based on my feelings or activities from the past.
 Additionally, the ability for others to access my digital archive can lead to awkward moments when casual acquaintances or people I’ve only recently met are familiar with my life history.

-The availability and use of digital archives through blogging has created a platform for people to not only create new identities of self, but to create and manage multiple identities for different audiences.
-Whilst constructing multiple personas can be a confusing charade for some people, the overall benefits gained from experiencing the medium of blogging can be witnessed by the sheer number of bloggers who share their messages—and their lives—online.
+The availability and use of digital archives through blogging have created a platform for people to not only create new identities of self but to create and manage multiple identities for different audiences.
+Whilst constructing multiple personas can be a confusing charade for some people, the overall benefits gained from experiencing the medium of blogging can be witnessed by the sheer number of bloggers who share their messages, and their lives, online.
 Without a doubt, the experience of the blogging medium has helped to develop my own construction of self and sense of identity.

 Banks, M.A.
 (2008).
 Blogging Heroes: Interviews with 30 of the World’s Top Bloggers.
 Indianapolis: Wiley Publishing, Inc.